utmgdsc/website/README.md

 ## License and Attribution

 Except where otherwise noted, the is project is licensed under the [LGPL 3.0 or later](https://www.gnu.org/licenses/lgpl-3.0.html) license.
-In addition, if you decide to use this project for your own GDSC chapter, please attribute us by linking to our website (https://gdscutm.com) in your footer!
+In addition, if you decide to use this project for your own GDG chapter, please attribute us by linking to our website (https://gdscutm.com) in your footer!
 It would also be nice if you could let us know by [contacting us](#contact) so we can see what you've done with it! :smile:

 ## Contact